 The vagus nerve, also known as the “wandering nerve”, begins from the cerebellum and branches out to many organs in the body, ending at the small intestine.
 These nerve fibers act as a two-way informational highway, sending and receiving messages to and from the brain and the solar plexus.

-When the gut is constantly bombarded with harmful bacteria, the communication sent to and from through the vagus nerve will eventually become distorted, or even blocked all together.
+When the gut is constantly bombarded with harmful bacteria, the communication sent to and from through the vagus nerve will eventually become distorted, or even blocked altogether.

-Small intestinal bacterial overgrowth (SIBO) is when the small intestine is overpopulated with the same bacteria that usually populates the large intestine and colon.
-When this happens, it can cause a variety of health problems. neurotransmitters to malfunction, causing severe damage to other organs in the body, even death, Neurotrasmitters, melatonin and seratonin, ensures that the body rests well and is emotionally balanced.
+Small intestinal bacterial overgrowth (SIBO) is when the small intestine is overpopulated with the same bacteria that usually populate the large intestine and colon.
+When this happens, it can cause a variety of health problems. neurotransmitters to malfunction, causing severe damage to other organs in the body, even death, Neurotransmitters, melatonin, and serotonin, ensures that the body rests well and is emotionally balanced.
 Studies are showing that when these neurotransmitters are blocked, mental issues like depression and anxiety become a factor.